cstubben/pmcXML/README.md

 	   4
 	5728

-Finally, this check if the features within the GFF3 file are sorted and then saves the tags and gene names.
+Finally, this checks if the features within the GFF3 file are sorted and then saves the tags and gene names.

 	is.sorted(bpgff)
 	bplocus <- values(bpgff)$locus